- A commitment on the part of the parents to raise the child in the Catholic Faith is required.

 - If the godparents are married, they must be married in the Catholic Church (proof of church marriage may be required).

 - Parents and godparents must attend a baptismal preparation class before the baptism celebration.
-Baptismal preparation classes are offered on the SECOND Thursday of the month at 7:00 p.m. in English and on the THIRD Thursday at 7:00 p.m. in Spanish.
-The classes take place in the church.
+Baptismal preparation classes are offered on the SECOND Thursday of the month at 7:00 p.m. at the Parish Office in English and on the THIRD Thursday at 7:00 p.m. in Spanish.

 Please call the parish office at 520-568-4605 to register for the class and for additional information.